Which blog commenting mistakes are you making?

-After a blogger has published a post, they expect people to read it, leave a comment, and share – but more important, they expect readers to get personal with the writer.
+After a blogger has published a post, they expect people to read it, leave a comment, and share on social media – but more important, they expect readers to get personal with the blog owner.

 How can you get personal with the writer without making a proper introduction?
 It all begins when you use your full name.

 Each time I leave a comment, I don’t just use my first name and leave out the second.
-I make sure the owner of the blog or author reads my full name first, before my comment.
+I make sure the blog owner or particular author of the post in question reads my full name first, before my comment.

 This also happens when I respond to comments on my blog.
 You’ll always see my full name.